emmadickson/bcrd/support.md

           <h5 style="color:gray; font-family: 'Dosis', sans-serif; color:gray;">What will your sponsorship of Bull City Roller Derby fund?</h5>
             <li style="font-family: 'Dosis', sans-serif; color:gray;">Your gift will support inclusive athletic leadership in Durham.</li>
             <li style="font-family: 'Dosis', sans-serif; color:gray;" >Your gift will enable us to welcome new skaters with bi-annual “booty camp” recruitment events and available gear.</li>
-            <li style="font-family: 'Dosis', sans-serif;" >Your gift will help make uniforms accessible to all of our current and future teammates.</li>
+            <li style="font-family: 'Dosis', sans-serif; color:gray" >Your gift will help make uniforms accessible to all of our current and future teammates.</li>
             <li style="font-family: 'Dosis', sans-serif; color:gray;">Your gift will subsidize our away travel adventures.
 With extra expenses of transportation, lodging, and meals, we need your support to take our Durham spirit out into the world.</li>
             <li style="font-family: 'Dosis', sans-serif; color:gray;"> Your gift will allow us to host public programs that promote inclusion and celebrate diversity in derby and the Durham community.</li>
             <li style="font-family: 'Dosis', sans-serif; color:gray;">Your gift will provide us the opportunity to expand our youth engagement efforts throughout the community, with a focus on athletic leadership.</li>